We are avoiding more CO₂ than we emit

 Climate neutrality is a complex concept.
 It means not emitting greenhouse gases as part of your activities.
 Or, if you do, you capture or compensate for these greenhouse gases in another way, for example by planting trees.
 Yet "climate neutrality" is a concept that is often claimed.
 At a relatively low cost, companies can purchase certificates to fully offset their CO2 emissions, so that they can then officially claim they are climate neutral.

-That's not our way of doing things.
+Today, that's not our way of doing things.
 Our approach is to resolutely opt in favour of producing renewable energy, which has a direct impact on climate change.
-In recent decades, we have invested millions of euros in onshore and offshore wind energy, in solar panels and in co-generation.
+In recent decades, we have invested millions of euros in onshore and offshore wind energy and in solar panels.
 These activities also contribute to the local economy.
 As a result, our added social value is so much greater than if we were to simply buy certificates.

 Or are we actually climate neutral?

-To create this graph, we added up Eoly's electricity production and our share in Parkwind's production.
+To create the graph below, we added up Eoly's electricity production and our share in Parkwind's production.
 We then calculated how many tonnes of CO2 we therefore avoided.
 This figure was then compared with our direct emissions of greenhouse gases.
-The resulting graph shows that since 2017, these two lines have intersected each other.
+The resulting graph shows that since 2018, these two lines have intersected each other.

 The CO2 emissions that were avoided thanks to our investments in green energy now exceed our absolute emissions.
 We therefore avoid more CO2 than we actually emit.
 According to some definitions, this does indeed mean that we are climate neutral.

 Of course, it doesn't stop there.
 We need to do even better.
 In 2012, we set ourselves an ambitious target: to reduce our direct CO2 emissions by 20% by 2020 compared to base year 2008, in proportion to turnover.
 This is for our activities in Belgium, Luxembourg and France.
 We closely monitored these relative CO2 emissions and monitored the emissions in accordance with the Greenhouse Gas Protocol (scope 1 and 2).
-As you can see, we are on course and we will soon achieve this objective.
+As you can see below, we are on course and we will achieve this objective by the end of 2020.
+That is why we have already set a new target: a 40 % reduction in direct CO₂ emissions by 2030 compared to 2008, once again as a percentage of our turnover.

 With this initiative, we contribute to the following Sustainable Development Goals of the United Nations.